-Companies that are committed to competing in today’s dynamic marketplace, focus on building a culture that includes a diverse workforce.
-Employees from the younger generations have different demands that Gen X and baby boomers.
-They are also more selective about firms that want to work for.
+Companies committed to competing in today’s dynamic marketplace focus on building a culture that includes a diverse workforce.
+Employees from younger generations have different demands than Gen X and Baby Boomers.
+They are also more selective about firms they want to work for.

-In the last twenty years, there has been a significant shift in legal and moral policy to encourage companies to recruit employees that were often overlooked or excluded despite having the skills and qualifications to perform the job.
+In the last twenty years, there has been a significant shift in legal and moral policy.
+Companies were encouraged to recruit employees that were often overlooked or excluded, despite having the skills and qualifications to perform the job.

 UK businesses have responded positively.
-Yet whilst people with disabilities, pregnant women and working mothers are counted as part of a “diverse workforce”, it is apparent that the facilities in most office environments are insufficient.
+People with disabilities, pregnant women and working mothers are counted as part of a “diverse workforce”.
+But it is apparent that facilities in most office environments are insufficient.

-Today’s office designs have to go beyond the typical considerations of age, race, colour, sex, sexual orientation.
-They must also include people with a physical disability, mental illness together with different personality types that work more efficiently in a workspace customised to their needs.
+Today’s office designs have to go beyond the typical considerations of age, race, colour, sex, and sexual orientation.
+They must also include people with a physical disability or mental illness, together with different personality types, that work more efficiently in a workspace customised to their needs.